grafana/beyla/docs/sources/config/index.md

 Specifies the transport/encoding protocol of the OpenTelemetry endpoint.

-The accepted values, as defined by the [OTLP Exporter Confguration document]( https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/#otel_exporter_otlp_protocol ) are `http/json`, `http/protobuf` and `grpc`.
+The accepted values, as defined by the [OTLP Exporter Configuration document]( https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/#otel_exporter_otlp_protocol ) are `http/json`, `http/protobuf` and `grpc`.